robbarry/tunneler/README.md

 # ssher

-Use this tool to connect to MongoDB on DATA1 (eventually, could be repurposed for all WSJ data team db connections).
+Use this tool for easy port forwarding.

 ## Installation instructions